Racial segregation: Fiji

+Hungary

+The racial segregation of Roma children in the Hungarian education system has been an ongoing issue since the 1990s.
+Over the past 20 years, there has been an increase in cases where Roma pupils have been placed in separate schools or classes.
+In a landmark strategic litigation case involving twenty-eight schools, Hungarian courts found that educational authorities had failed to intervene against discriminatory practices, thereby violating national equal treatment laws.
+Similar cases have been documented across Hungary, with multiple courts ruling that schools and authorities violated equal treatment laws by creating or maintaining segregation.

 Israel

-Israeli Declaration of Independence proclaims equal rights to all citizens regardless of ethnicity, denomination or race.
+The Israeli Declaration of Independence proclaims equal rights to all citizens regardless of ethnicity, denomination or race.
 Israel has a substantial list of laws that demand racial equality (such as prohibition of discrimination, equality in Employment, libel based on race or ethnicity).
 There is however, in practice, significant institutional, legal, and societal discrimination against the country's Arab citizens.

 In 2010, the Israeli Supreme Court sent a message against racial segregation in a case involving the Slonim Hassidic sect of the Ashkenazi Jews, ruling that segregation between Ashkenazi and Sephardi students in a school is illegal.
 They argue that they seek "to maintain an equal level of religiosity, not from racism".
 Responding to the charges, the Slonim Haredim invited Sephardi girls to school, and added in a statement: "All along, we said it's not about race, but the High Court went out against our rabbis, and therefore we went to prison."

 Due to many cultural differences, and animosity towards a minority perceived to wish to annihilate Israel, a system of passively co-existing communities, segregated along ethnic lines has emerged in Israel, with Arab-Israeli minority communities being left "marooned outside the mainstream".
 This de facto segregation also exists between different Jewish ethnic groups ("edot") such as Sepharadim, Ashkenazim and Beta Israel (Jews of Ethiopian descent), which leads to de facto segregated schools, housing and public policy.
 The government has embarked on a program to shut down such schools, in order to force integration, but some in the Ethiopian community complained that not all such schools have been closed.
 In a 2007 poll commissioned by the Center Against Racism and conducted by the GeoCartographia Institute, 75% of Israeli Jews would not agree to live in a building with Arab residents, 60% would not accept any Arab visitors at their homes, 40% believed that Arabs should be stripped of their right to vote, and 59% believe that the culture of Arabs is primitive.
 In 2012, a public opinion poll showed that 53% of the polled Israeli Jews said they would not object to an Arab living in their building, while 42% said they would.
 Asked whether they would object to Arab children being in their child's class in school, 49% said they would not, 42% said they would.
 The secular Israeli public was found to be the most tolerant, while the religious and Haredi respondents were the most discriminatory.